 Associate degrees in office systems technology include general education core courses and beginning and advanced OST courses.
 Degree programs include courses taught in diploma programs.
 Additional coursework includes:

 - Basics of Economics and managing an office

 - Expert research and reporting

 There are a variety of career options for the office systems technologist that may be found in many kinds of offices.
 Beginning careers include:

 Employment Outlook and Salary

 According to the U.S. Bureau of Labor Statistics (BLS), secretaries and administrative assistants (a category that pertains to office system technology) together form one of the largest occupational groups in the country.
 They work in every type of business and organization.
-Employment for this group as a whole was expected to increase by 3% from 2014 to 2024.
+Employment for this group as a whole was expected to decrease by 7% from 2018 to 2028.

 Some associate programs prepare students to sit for certification exams.
 Possible exams include two from the International Association of Administrative Professionals (IAAP), the Certified Professional Secretary (CPS), and the Certified Administrative Professional (CAP).
 Eligibility for certification requires varying amounts of relevant experience, depending on which degree an individual holds.
 No certificate or degree is necessary for candidates who have at least four years of experience.

 Both the CPS and CAP certifications must be renewed every five years.
 Recertification requirements are 60 points, of which at least 30 must be continuing education hours.
 Other certifications or leadership work are options for the remaining 30 points.